-- To provide a broad training and in-depth experience at a level sufficient for trainees to acquire competence and professionalism required of a specialist in Rehabilitation. - 2 To develop clinical skills in the assessment and rehabilitation management of patients with impairments, activity limitations and participation restrictions with single or multiple comorbidities across a wide range of adult age groups - 3 To provide practical experience in the establishment and co-ordination of various streams and programmes of Rehabilitation. - 4 To develop competence in fostering close working relationship with allied health and nursing professionals to deliver effective rehabilitation service using team approach. - 5 To enhance the skills in organization, leadership and management of multidisciplinary rehabilitation teams. - 6 To promote interest in research and understanding of the literature in Rehabilitation. - 7 To acquire professional competence in training future trainees in Rehabilitation.
+- 1 To provide a broad training and in-depth experience at a level sufficient for trainees to acquire professional and procedural competencies required of a specialist in Rehabilitation. - 2 To develop clinical competencies in the assessment and rehabilitation management of patients with impairments, activity limitations and participation restrictions with single or multiple comorbidities across a wide range of adult age groups. - 3 To provide practical experience in the establishment and co-ordination of various streams and programmes of Rehabilitation using interdisciplinary team approach. - 4 To acquire professional competence in training future trainees in Rehabilitation.